TrellixVulnTeam/swahilipython_SCMU/Doc/library/sys.rst

    command line, see the :mod:`fileinput` module.

    .. note::
-      On Unix, command line arguments are passed by bytes from OS.
+      On Unix, command line arguments are passed by bytes kutoka OS.
 Python decodes them with filesystem encoding and "surrogateescape" error handler.
       When you need original bytes, you can get it by ``[os.fsencode(arg) for arg in sys.argv]``.